MariaIllanes/pancakeswap/README.md

 ## Project Description

-Provide a more detailed description of your project.
-Explain what it does, its main features, and why it's useful or interesting.
+The project replicated the platform of pancakeswap.finance, its design, functionality and to an extent its responsiveness.

 ## Technologies Used

 During the development of this project we used the following:

-- React
+- React (not yet)
 - HTML
 - CSS
 - JavaScript
 - NPM
-- Other libraries or tools
+- Bootsrap

 ## Getting Started

-Provide instructions on how to get the project up and running on a local development environment.
+You open the project through index.html live server, in further stages of the project it will be done through Vite React All the components are connected through index.js which is displayed in the index.html

 ### Prerequisites